 Stage presence is that certain charisma and charm that an artist, singer, performer etc possesses that draws in an audience and commands their full attention.
 Stage presence is something you find hard to define as an audience member, but you certainly know when you see it!
 It’s not about being tall, or beautiful or have rippling muscles, it’s something that makes your performance stand out, it makes you memorable as an artist.

-As stated before, stage presence is so hugely important as it can make or break your career in terms of success.
+As stated before, having a good presence on stage is so hugely important as it can make or break your career in terms of success.
 Combined with skill, experience and hard work, stage presence can create a combination that turns “good” performers into stars and legends.
 It is important because it makes your performance enjoyable to watch.
 Having good stage presence allows for small mistakes.
 Because you’re so engaging to watch, audience members won’t pick up on the minor mistakes made, choreography fails/ technical issues etc. Having good stage presence can extend your fanbase and help with your overall image.

 Singer-dancer Dua Lipa has been under the media lens for her so-called “lack of stage presence.”
 People have been performing live for centuries, but we’re now in the age of camera phones and hi-speed videos, putting more pressure on performers to be “perfect.”
 In this age of nitpicking-by-gadget, Dua Lipa’s seeming detachment and tiredness become oversized.
 The bad news is that critics (many of whom would never set foot on a stage) create media Mao-isms, parroting exaggerations about big-name pop stars.
 The good news is that performers, pop star or other, can respond by ignoring the naysayers, upping their game, and following their true quest.

-We’re going to give you some tips on how to get stage presence for your gigs going forward!
+We’re going to give you some tips on how to have stage presence for your gigs going forward!

 Find your drive in how you phrase things, how you punch the music, how you arrange your beats and rhythms.
 Feel like you’re driving your music through your audience into the back wall, over the curvature of the earth.
 It’s no good to play at an audience.
 You’ve got to try and move them.
 Don’t focus on who is sitting in the front row—they’re already connecting.
 If you start to worry about individuals, you flounder.
 Instead, play to the back of the room.
 Get the people in the back engaged and their energy will move forward.
 The music will raise you up and everyone else in the room with it.